WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-namespaces.md

 ## How Sessions Work

 To establish a session, the dApp first sends a session proposal to the wallet.
 The namespace proposal outlines the methods and events the dApp is seeking permission for.
-The wallet then evaluates the proposal and, if approved, send back the session namespace.
+The wallet then evaluates the proposal and, if approved, sends back the session namespace.

-Sessions are saved to local storage, meaning that even if the web page is reloaded, the session can still be retrieved, as demonstrated in the following code:
+Sessions are saved to localstorage, meaning that even if the web page is reloaded, the session can still be retrieved, as demonstrated in the following code:

 ```ts
   if (_client.session.length) {